rom-rb/rom-rb.org/source/doc-pages/tutorials/rails/tasks-index.md

 1 example, 0 failures
 ```

+And just like that we're listing tasks!

+Excellent progress so far.
+It may not seem like much, but we've got our
+humble little `tasks` relation tucked into that controller up there.
+It's
+happily returning data just as our ActiveRecord model might in a typical
+Rails application.

-OK we're making progress.
-Let's fine-tune our index page and configure task
+[Next up](/tutorials/rails/task-mapper) we're going to fine-tune our index
-mapper so that we can have convenient data-access objects in our views rather
+page and configure a task maper so we can have convenient data-access objects
-than plain hashes.
+in our views rather than the plain hashes.